arawrdn/chaingrid/README.md

 # HOW TO PLAY

-1. Connect your wallet (optional) — to save progress per address.
+1. Connect your wallet — to save progress per address.

 2. Find the 5 words related to today’s crypto theme.